decidables/decidables/NOTES.md

     - Use MathML with embedded elements for equations?
     - Should decidables-elements have base class for equations?
 - Sites
+  - dab'le
+    - Per model pages:
-  - Quick Take
+      - Exploration
-    - Separate sub-site with all quick takes!
-    - Create "quick take" pages for each model:
-      - exploration
+      - Simulation
-      - simulation
+      - Fitting
-      - fitting (enter own data?)
+        - Enter own data?
-    - This would be separate from in-depth explanations
     - Provide "early" access to web components
-    - Maybe even a page that demonstrates usage of components
+    - Maybe even a page that demonstrates usage of components?
   - Search
     - Include a search function?
   - Persistence